Jatin6375/SQL_Retail_Sales/README.md

 **Level**: Beginner
 **Database**: `sql_project_1`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This is a simple SQL project I did to practice my SQL skills as a beginner.
+I worked with a retail sales dataset and tried to answer some business-related questions using SQL queries.
+This project helped me understand how to create databases and tables, clean data, and write useful queries to analyze and get insights from the data.
+It’s a small but complete project to showcase what I’ve learned so far.

 ## Objectives